 We welcome contributions under the following sections:

 A récits is a short story or anecdote; récits are often told to amuse, entertain, warn, intrigue, or in other ways impart knowledge and experience.
 Stories should be about time spent conducting multimodal fieldwork and/or experimenting with multimodal representations of fieldwork.
 They can be written in any genre and consist of any media.
-Contributions should be a maximum of 2000 words.
-Pictures are the equivalent of 200 words each.
-Video and audio submissions for this section should be no more than 7 minutes long.
+Textual contributions should be a maximum of 2000 words.
+Video and audio submissions for this section should be no more than 15 minutes long.

 Experiments and experiences in carrying out multimodal ethnography.
 The section aims to provide a platform in which researchers could discuss practical experiences of applying multimodal approaches and methodologies in the research, data collection or analysis.
 Entries in this section should aim to make contributions towards methodological and analytical applications, experiments and innovations in multimodal research, which might help towards expanding and reflect on the field.
 They can be written in any genre and consist of any media.
-Contributions should be a maximum of 6000 words.
-Pictures are the equivalent of 200 words each.
-Video submissions for this section should be no more than 30 minutes long; audio submissions should aim for a maximum of 15 minutes.
+Textual contributions should aim at a maximum of 6000 words.